vianeysitaa-zz/MicrosoftRServer/MorbidoAscend.md

 >It is important to mention that all of the timing and playback indicators of the file being played must be carried manually in the ViewModel podcast.
 ## Code Snippets ##
->Morbido app connects to the backend through HTTP requests.
-In order to make it secure, Morbido implemented OAuth to be able to get the required info in JSON format, so then it could be deserialized and pass it to the app in a clear way.
+>Mórbido app connects to the backend through HTTP requests.
+In order to make it secure, Mórbido implemented OAuth to be able to get the required info in JSON format, so then it could be deserialized and pass it to the app in a clear way.
 >In the next code snippet, it is shown how this backend call is made.
 The user token is sent within the service call, and in this way, be sure it is a secure request.

 ![alt tag](http://aminespinoza.com/ascend/MorbidoAscend/0-OAuth.png)